 Photos from day 1 for the first round of the 2022 NFL Draft in Las Vegas, Nevada on Thursday, April 28, 2022.

-Over the last 10 drafts, defensive backs have been selected three times and defensive tackles and offensive linemen have been selected twice each at No. 71.
-The Saints have selected 71st twice in franchise history.
-They drafted defensive end Joel Smeenge in 1990, and tight end Hoby Brenner in 1981.
+Over the last 10 drafts, defensive backs have been selected three times while receivers have been picked twice at the 146th spot.
+The Saints have selected 146th just once in franchise history.
+They drafted defensive back Ricky Ray in 1979.

-The Saints are no stranger to pick No. 71, but it has been a few years since they found themselves in this slot.
-The last time New Orleans made a selection at 71st overall was 1990, where they chose defensive end Joey Smeenge.
+The Saints are no stranger to pick No. 146, but it has been quite a few years since they found themselves in this slot.
+The last time New Orleans made a selection at 146th overall was 1979, where they chose DB Ricky Ray.